YCUUNIE/ycn-gs-auto-updater/README.md

 ---

-**The one-sentence version:** it downloads the site's public JavaScript bundle, pulls the unit/equip arrays out of it, checks the data is sane in three different ways, and only then swaps it into the data files — backing up the old ones first.
+**The one-sentence version:** it downloads the site's public JavaScript bundle, pulls the unit/equip arrays out of it, checks the data is sane in three different ways, and only then swaps it into the data files.

 ### See it yourself in DevTools